 6. You own non-exempt assets.

 If you own a non-exempt asset that could be taken by a Chapter 7 Trustee and liquidated, Chapter 13 can be a great option.
 Chapter 13 Trustees do not liquidate assets.
-You will need to propose a plan that pays to creditors at least the value of the non-exempt asset over three to five years.
+You will need to propose a plan that pays the creditors at least the value of the non-exempt asset over three to five years.

 7. You have unmanageable student loan payments.